Lok Janshakti Party: History

-Jan Morcha the party founded by former Prime Minister Vishwanath Pratap Singh was merged with the LJP in March 2009.
+Jan Morcha, the party founded by former Prime Minister Vishwanath Pratap Singh, merged with the LJP in March 2009.
 Jan Morcha president Ajeya Pratap Singh, son of Vishwanath Pratap Singh, was immediately appointed a senior LJP functionary.

-On the more disastrous side LJP suffered a major jolt when, its entire Jharkhand Unit merged with the Congress before the 2009 elections citing that Paswan had ignored them.
-Paswan then announced the dissolution of party's Jharkhand Unit.
+On the more disastrous side LJP suffered a major jolt when its entire Jharkhand unit merged with Congress before the 2009 elections, complaining that Paswan had ignored them.
+Paswan then announced the dissolution of the party's Jharkhand Unit.

 In 2010 Bihar Legislative Assembly election, the party had contested in an alliance with Rashtriya Janata Dal.
 However party could secure only 6.75% votes winning only 3 seats which was 7 less than the previous elections in 2006.

 In August 2011, there were claims made by the Speaker of the Bihar Legislative Assembly that the party had merged with JD(U) as 2 of the 3 MLAs of the party had joined JD(U).
 However the party had denied any such move.

 On 27 February 2014, Lok Janshakti Party officially announced it re-entering the National Democratic Alliance led by Bharatiya Janata Party, after a gap of 12 years.
-It contested 7 Lok Sabha seats from Bihar in 2014 Indian general election.
+It contested 7 Lok Sabha seats from Bihar in the 2014 Indian general election.

 LJP won 6 of the 7 seats it contested including Ram Vilas Paswan and his son Chirag Paswan.
 Ram Vilas Paswan resigned from his Rajya Sabha seat.
 He was also made Minister for Food and Civil Supplies in the NDA government that came to power on 26 May 2014.

-In 2015 Bihar Legislative Assembly election, the party contested in an alliance with BJP-led National Democratic Alliance.
+In the 2015 Bihar Legislative Assembly election, the party contested in an alliance with BJP-led National Democratic Alliance.
 It contested 40 seats out of 243 in the assembly.
 It won only two seats, one less than the last election in 2010.